c-clin/fend-memory-game/README.md

 # Memory Game Project

-### This is the last front-end project for the Udacity Intro to Programming class.
+### This is the last front-end project for the Udacity Intro to Programming course.

 ## Getting Started